gourmetjs/gourmet-ssr/docs/tutorial-5.md

 In addition to the basic transport layer, Gourmet SSR also provides a higher level assistance for the isomorphic data fetching.
 When the rendering happens on the server-side, Gourmet SSR looks for a static function `getInitialProps()` in your page component.
 If it is defined, the static function gets called before the rendering begins.
 If it returns a promise, Gourmet SSR will wait for the promise to be resolved.

 `getInitialProps()` is supposed to return an object, or a promise to be fulfilled with an object.
-The properties of the object will be handed over to the the page component as React props.
+The properties of the object will be handed over to the page component as React props.

 The initial properties returned by the page component's `getInitialProps()` will be serialized as a JSON object and transferred to the client.
 That is, the page component's `getInitialProps()` will be executed on the server-side only.